 After 20 minutes, remove the chicken with a slotted spoon or tongs to a cutting board and shred it with two forks, returning the shredded meat to the pot.

-Then, toss in the carrots, mushroom, and creamy coconut milk and cook for another five minutes.
+Then, toss in the carrots, mushrooms, and creamy coconut milk and cook for another five minutes.
 Stir in cilantro and a squeeze of half a lime.

 Finally, serve the delicious Thai soup in bowls garnished with lime wedges, green onions or scallions and cilantro.

-Autumn is approaching, which means it’s about time we break out some of the most heart-warming and comforting soup recipes, like today’s Thai coconut soup.
-For cozy and flavorful soups, check out my easy Instant Pot Potato Leek Soup, Panera-Inpired Autumn Squash Soup, and Creamy Poblano Chicken Soup perfect for fall!
+For cozy and flavorful soups, check out my easy Instant Pot Potato Leek Soup, Panera-Inspired Autumn Squash Soup, and Creamy Poblano Chicken Soup perfect for fall!

 Variations & Substitutions